nap2000/docs/server-admin-sms.rst

     authentication error messages.
 #.
 Look in the Tomcat logs at /var/log/tomcat/catalina.out for more details and also to see exceptions reported.
 #.
 Check the Vonage logs for inbound SMS messages to make sure the SMS is making it that far.

+If SMS messages are not being sent try the above steps and also check:

+#.
+The subscriber logs at /var/log/subscribers